davecoates/angular-ui-sortable/README.md

 	<ANY ng-repeat="{repeat_expression}" uis-selectable>

-You can pass an object to uis-sortable which will be used to initialise jQuery UI selectable.
+You can pass an object to uis-selectable which will be used to initialise jQuery UI selectable.
 Pass moveWithSortable to make all selected items move whenever a selected items is dragged using UI sortable.